 One other non-peer reviewed source is an article from a trade journal.
 Trade journals, also called trade publications, trade magazines or professional magazines, are magazines or newspapers whose target audience is people who work in a particular profession or industry.
 Articles in these publications are often short and the publications may contain advertisements.
 Examples of trade publications include Chronicle of Higher Education, Education Week, Ad Week, etc. JEWL Search and some other databases offer a source type limit for trade publications.

 The descriptions and suggestions on this page are not prescribed rules--you should always evaluate an information source for relevance, authority and appropriateness for your situation.
-When submitting assignments in PRST 3995, be sure to consult your professor if you have any questions about the suitability of a particular information source.

 The databases and other resources below include non-peer reviewed sources, as does JEWL Search.
 You may also wish to search the internet for freely-available non peer reviewed sources.